 Quitting smoking can be one of the best things anyone can do for their health and longevity.

-Facilitated by doctorate-level staff, the Tobacco Cessation group meets weekly to discuss ways to reduce nicotine use, and the severity and frequency of nicotine cravings.
+Facilitated by doctorate-level staff, the Tobacco Cessation group meets weekly in our St. Augustine and Jacksonville offices to discuss ways to reduce nicotine use, and the severity and frequency of nicotine cravings.
 Patients are offered a combination of tobacco cessation methods that studies have shown are effective in helping people quit smoking, including:

 - Health education and motivational interviewing, in which people explore and resolve their uncertainties about changing their behavior

 - Biofeedback with stress management breathing techniques.